-- Works on gas components and electrical installation may only be carried out by authorised personnel.
-We recommend to contact your Dometic Service Centre. - EN 1949 stipulates that the appliance's gas equipment and its associated fume system must be inspected after installation and a certificate issued. - Afterwards a qualified technician must inspect according to EN 1949 every two years and a certificate issued. - It is the user's responsibility to arrange for inspections after purchase. - It is recommended that the gas burner be inspected and cleaned as necessary at least once a year.
+- Work on gas components and electrical installation may only be carried out by authorized personnel.
+We recommend you contact your Motorhome Service Centre or a Dometic Service Centre - EN 1949 stipulates that the appliance's gas equipment and its associated fume system must be inspected after installation and a certificate issued.
+Afterwards a qualified technician must inspect according to EN 1949 every two years and a certificate issued.
+It is the user's responsibility to arrange for inspections after purchase. - It is recommended that the gas burner be inspected and cleaned as necessary at least once a year.